olivax28/CART263/Projects/Think_FInal/README.md

 ## Attribution

-All sprites were illustrated by authors
+All visuals were illustrated by authors
+Music Attribution: AnalogueCabin by Noir et Blanc Vie, found in Youtube Audio Library Mouse clicking sound: Mouse click by Devern on Freesound.com